 The Temple of Poseidon

 The myth tells that here Aegeus, a legendary king of Athens, jumped off the cliff to found his death.
 As our guide (and my son… several times) explained, Aegeus used to look every day from the promontory waiting for the return of Theseus from Crete, where Theseus had sailed to kill the Minotaur.
-This monster, son of king Minos, was confined in a labyrinth, and even if Theseus had defeated the beast, he never hoisted white sails for the return, as he had agreed he would do in case of victory.
-When Aegeus saw that the ship had black sails, thinking his son had been killed, he threw himself from Cape Sounion, giving the name to the sea.
+This monster, son of King Minos, was confined in a labyrinth, and even if Theseus had defeated the beast, he never hoisted white sails for the return, as he had agreed he would do in case of victory.
+When Aegeus saw that the ship had black sails, thinking his son dead, he threw himself from Cape Sounion, giving the name to the sea.

 They say sunsets at Sounion are heavenly beautiful.
 Yet, it was a cloudy afternoon.
 It did not matter at all, the atmosphere surrounding the place remains and can be felt… sunny or not.